rei/rei-cedar-docs/docs/components/rating/README.md

 <template slot="Overview">
 <cdr-doc-table-of-contents-shell tab-name="Overview">

-<cdr-doc-alert icon="info">REI.com is currently using Bazaarvoice for ratings - styles documented here may not reflect the current styles provided by the tool.
-Reach out in #cedar-users for further guidance or questions.</cdr-doc-alert>
+<cdr-doc-alert icon="info"><strong>REI.com is currently using Bazaarvoice for ratings.</strong>Styles documented here may not reflect the current styles provided by the tool.
+Reach out in [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) for further guidance or questions.</cdr-doc-alert>

 ## Default